This eight foot by forty foot shipping container, with red primer and dents, has been around the world.

 It’s final trip is to Hermit’s Lake, Colorado where it is turning into a vacation mountain cabin.

-Loaded onto the most level part of Richard’s lot, it points down the valley cut long ago by a glacier, towards three private fishing lakes.
+Loaded onto the most level part of Richard’s lot, it points down the valley cut long ago by a glacier, towards three private fishing lakes at the private fishing club.

 Richard has been coming here for twenty five years and this is the year of his cabin.
-Teaching scool with Richard back in my Truth or Consequences days, we have not managed to shake each other off.
-Long time friends all started as short time acquaintances.
+Teaching school with Richard, back in my Truth or Consequences days, we still talk.
+Long time friends all start as short time acquaintances.

 Our work order, for three days, is to insulate and frame the bedroom, install flooring, build a bed, run wire.

-Three days in, with most of our time in transit, we have the work order done.
+Three days in, with most of our time in transit, we have the work done.

 Next trip up, the bathroom will be started, white paint will be put on the roof to reflect heat and the place will be okay to spend the night.
-By the next trip up, electricity may be in and a water well may be completed.
+By our next trip up, electricity may be in and a water well may be completed and we will bring Maria’s outside lawn furniture from their Albuquerque backyard.

 Cano has his castle, but now Richard has one started too.